grea09/color/article/article.md

 We define first some new notions, then we will explain the healing algorithm.

 ### Needer
-A needer is an action that is needing resolution related to a flaw.
-The needer depends on the type of the flaw.
+A needer is an action that needs a resolution related to a flaw.
+We define different types of needer according to the type of the flaw.

 #### Subgoal needer
 For a subgoal $a_n \xrightarrow{s} a_s$ the needer is the action $a_n$ that has an unsatisfied precondition in the current partial plan.